 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective muscarinic M1 receptor agonist.
+McN-A 343 is a selective muscarinic M1 receptor agonist.
 Selectivity for M1 over other muscarinic receptor types appears to arise from a high efficacy at M1 receptors.

 |Storage||Desiccate at RT|